oualabadmins/lab_deploy/new-nsg-lockdown/README.md

 **Time to deploy**: ~1 minute

-The **NSG Lockdown** template creates a new NSG with security rules to permit RDP, SSH and PowerShell Remoting connections **ONLY** from corpnet edge subnets and other IPs or subnets specified in the template.
+The **NSG Lockdown** template creates a new NSG for an existing virtual network subnet with security rules to permit RDP, SSH and PowerShell Remoting connections **ONLY** from corpnet edge subnets and other IPs or subnets specified in the template.

 <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Foualabadmins%2Flab_deploy%2Fmaster%2Fnsg-lockdown%2Fazuredeploy.json" target="_blank">
 <img src="http://azuredeploy.net/deploybutton.png"/>